Alternative Investment Management Association Representing the global hedge fund industry

-Regulation of asset managers in Switzerland is governed by the Collective Investment Schemes Act of 23 June 2006 (the ‘CISA’), which came into force on 1 January 2007.
+Regulation of asset managers in Switzerland is governed by the Collective Investment Schemes Act of 23 June 2006, as amended (the ‘CISA’).
 The CISA aims to protect investors and to ensure transparency and the proper functioning of the market for collective investment schemes (‘CIS’).

 The Swiss Federal Council (the ‘SFC’) launched a consultation on the partial revision of the CISA on 6 July 2011.
 The intention of the revision of the CISA was to close the regulatory gaps identified by the SFC and to align the provisions relating to the management, custody and distribution of CIS with international standards, in particular the Alternative Investment Fund Managers Directive (‘AIFMD’) and the Undertakings for Collective Investment in Transferable Securities Directive (‘UCITS’).
 The new regulation came into force on 1 March 2013.

 Federal Act on Collective Investment Schemes (CISA) - The Federal Assembly of the Swiss Confederation (Status as of 1 January 2014)